Scale-free correlations in the dynamics of a small (N ~ 10000) cortical network: Methods

 where $N$, $\rho$ are respectively the total number and average density of neurons, and $N_a(t)$, $\rho_a(t)$ the same quantities for \emph{active} neurons at time $t$, i.e.\ such that $P_i(t)=1$.
 The overline indicates average over all time frames.
 In other words, $G(r)$ is the ratio of active pairs over total pairs at distance $r$, normalised to obtain 1 when both populations correspond to uncorrelated Poisson processes.

 \paragraph{Box scaling and correlation length---} The correlation length is an indicative measure of the spatial extent of correlations.
 There are several possible procedures to obtain in practice a correlation length from an experimental space correlation function, but the important point is that when trying to establish whether correlations are scale-free one needs to study the dependence of the experimental correlation scale with system size, or with observation scale \cite{martin2021}.
-In our case it is clearly impossible to consider systems of different size, so we use the box-scaling procedure, measuring the correlation functions within a spatial observation window, or box, of linear size $W$ (and averaging over all possible boxes).
+In our case it is clearly impossible to consider systems of different size, so we use the box-scaling procedure, measuring the correlation functions within a spatial observation window, or box, of linear size $W$.
+In practice, we computed Eq. \eqref{eq:connected_corr}, considering only neurons within a square box of linear size $W$, and time averaged over all time frames to decrease statistical error:

+where the sum includes all pair of neurons that belong to the $\mu$-th box of the space grid of size $W$, and $u_i$ is the fluctuation of neuron $i$ signal with respect to the \emph{instantaneous} spatial average activity in the box $W_\mu$.
+After that, we averaged over as many non-overlapping boxes as possible.
+A similar procedure is performed for the spatial counting statistics, Eq. \eqref{eq:correlation_density}.
 We use the notation $C(r,W)$, $C_p(r,W)$, $G(r,W)$ to indicate the correlation functions restricted to a box.
 In this case it is convenient to define, for the $S(t)$ signal, a length $\xi_0(W)$ such that $C(\xi_0,W)=0$, because $\xi_0(W)$ will grow linearly with $W$ if the system is scale free \cite{grigera2021, cavagna_physics_2018, martin2021}.
-Similarly, for the $P(t)$ signal we use $C_P(\xi_{0P},W)=0$ and $G(\xi_{0G},W)=1$ for the spatial counting case.
+Similarly, for the $P(t)$ signal we use $C_p(\xi_{0p},W)=0$ and $G(\xi_{0G},W)=1$ for the spatial counting case.